ForgeRock/forgeops/README.ng.md

 ## Workflow

-The workflow of `forgeops-ng` is designed to be production first.
+The workflow of `forgeops` is designed to be production first.
 The previous forgeops tool was designed as a demonstration, and never intended to be used in production.
 Feedback has been clear that folks want a production workflow and tooling to support it.